How to Calculate Social Marketing ROI

 This is a draft of chapter 10 of Social Marketing to the Business Customer by Paul Gillin and Eric Schwartzman.
 This chapter focuses on how to calculate ROI of social media and Internet marketing programs in general.
 I’m particularly interested in your feedback on this chapter because it presents some new ideas I’ve been playing with about how to calculate the ROI of almost anything.

-This is the time of year when a lot of people make predictions. ll resist that urge, though, and instead present a plea: Let’s make 2011 the year we stop talking about “social media.”.
+This is the time of year when a lot of people make predictions.
+I’ll resist that urge, though, and instead present a plea: Let’s make 2011 the year we stop talking about “social media.”.
 It’s not that social media is no longer important.
 On the contrary, today there’s almost no media today that isn’t social.
 The problem with much of the discussion is that it’s been focused on tools, and tools are far less interesting than what people do with them.
 Now that everyone knows the basics of Facebook and Twitter, things start to get interesting.
 Stunning.
-Tap, tap, click and you’re there (it wasn’t P.T.
+Barnum, BTW).
+IMDB has an app for that.

 Back in the early days of my career, I made a point to go on frequent informational interviews.
 These meetings, which were usually conducted in person, gave me a chance to sit down with people who were successful in their field and to learn from their experience. never overtly asked people for a job or anything more than a little of their time.
 Today, the shoe is on the other foot.
 Have an agenda.